Positioning vs. Messaging – Key Differences and Similarities

 Here are the ways these two concepts overlap:

-• What they tell: Positioning and messaging both communicate your brand’s value.
+• What they tell: Positioning and messaging both communicate the brand’s value.

-• Marketing outcome: Both are necessary for your marketing strategy to resonate with your audience and drive results.
+• Marketing outcome: Both are necessary for the marketing strategy to resonate with the audience and drive results.

 • Shaping brand identity: Both play a role in forming a solid and memorable brand identity.